• Skip to main content

 • Potatoes – are the star of this show and form the base of this recipe.

-• Bacon – smoky bacon highlights the crispy potatoes and adds its own special flavor.
+• Bacon – smoky bacon highlights the dish and adds its own special flavor.

 • Onion – gives this dish another flavor dimension.
 Sweet yellow onions or Vidalia onions work best; red onions are too strong.